Getting started

 var buf = misb601.EncodePacket(json);

-The resulting buffer is a RAW Klv that comprises all the mandatory parts of the packet:
+The resulting buffer is a raw KLV that contains all mandatory parts of the packet:

 This buffer can be injected into STANAG4609 multiplex: